prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the list of Alertmanager endpoints to send alerts to.</p>
+<p>alertmanagersUrl defines the list of Alertmanager endpoints to send alerts to.</p>
 <p>For Thanos &gt;= v0.10.0, it is recommended to use <code>alertmanagersConfig</code> instead.</p>
 <p><code>alertmanagersConfig</code> takes precedence over this field.</p>
 </td>